-Another dish that feels way more indulgent than it is: Orecchiette con Broccoli (Orecchiette with Broccoli).
-This dish hails from the beautiful southern region of Italy called Puglia.
-Puglia oocupies the heel of the boot and is separated from Calabria by the region of Basilicata.
-Puglia is well known for its incredible seafood (especially clams and mussels), cheeses, bread, and olive oil.
-It’s truly a food paradise, especially Salento.
+This orecchiette with broccoli recipe (orecchiette con broccoli) feels incredibly indulgent!
+This dish is from Puglia, a beautiful southern region.
+Puglia occupies the heel of the boot, separated from Calabria by the region of Basilicata.
+Puglia is famous for its incredible seafood, especially clams and mussels.
+It’s also famous for its cheeses, bread, and olive oil.
+Puglia is truly a food paradise, especially Salento.

-We are using the TURI olive oil for this orecchiette con broccoli because it pairs so well with vegetables and fish (especially if you add anchovies).
+We use the Turi for this orecchiette con broccoli because it pairs so well with vegetables and fish, especially if adding anchovies.

-The origins of orecchiette lay in Puglia and Basilicata.
-It’s believed that orecchiette was brought to the area during the dynasty of Angioini between the 12th and 13th centuries.
-However, there’s another theory that the origin of the orecchiette lay in the reign of Normanno-Sveva between the 12th and 13th centuries.
+The origin of the pasta shape orecchiette lies in Puglia and Basilicata.
+Many believe orecchiette was brought to the area during the dynasty of Angioini between the 12th and 13th centuries.
+However, there’s another theory that the origin of the orecchiette lies in the reign of Normanno-Sveva between the 12th and 13th centuries.

-Bari, a city in Puglia is very famous for making incredible orecchiette.
-You may have seen older women on the streets and in tiny shops making the pasta and selling them.
+Bari, a city in Puglia, is very famous for its incredible orecchiette.
+Look online, or better yet visit Puglia, and you’ll see older women on the streets and in tiny shops making and selling their pasta.
 Here’s a video by Pasta Grannies showing how orecchiette is made by hand in Bari!

-In Bari, the orecchiette are usually cooked with cime di rapa (broccoli rabe), cavolfiore (cauliflower), broccoli, or other vegetables.
+In Bari, they cook orecchiette with cime di rapa (broccoli rabe), cavolfiore (cauliflower), broccoli, or other vegetables.
 There’s also a dish made with orecchiette and a red ragù.

 There are two types of orecchiette, large and small.
-The large are used for vegetables while the small are used for ragù.
+They use the large for vegetables and the small for ragù.
 We prefer orecchiette with vegetables or seafood.

 Broccoli (and other ‘vegetable sauces’)

-Italians have perfected the ‘vegetable sauce’ and orecchiette con broccoli is the perfect example of that.
+Italians have perfected the ‘vegetable sauce’ and orecchiette with broccoli is the perfect example.
 There’s a misconception that Italians only eat pasta.
 While they do eat a lot of pasta they also eat a ton of vegetables.
-There are vegetables in so many pasta dishes, but it’s so good many have been tricked into thinking it’s ‘just a carb’.
+Vegetables are in so many pasta dishes.
+However, the pasta is so good many are tricked into thinking it’s ‘just a carb’.

-If your kids are picky eaters, don’t like vegetables, or over eating veggies as a side dish, try making orecchiette con broccoli.
-The beauty of this recipe is that it can also be made with other vegetables, but that comes with a warning.
+Are you or your kids picky eaters or don’t like vegetables?
+Make this orecchiette with broccoli recipe and let us know the results!
+The beauty of this recipe is it can be made with other vegetables.
+However, that comes with a warning.
 Be intentional about the vegetables you use.
 Often in the U.S., we throw everything from the vegetable drawer in the pot.
-But this isn’t respecting the vegetable as a food with its own flavor profile.
+Unfortunately, this does not respect the vegetable as a food with its own flavor profile.
 If you have a head of cauliflower that is enough.
 Let that cauliflower have her moment.

 No matter the vegetable it’s going to need a bit of help in order to truly *shine*.
 This is where a high-quality extra virgin olive oil steps in.
 A vegetable on its own is good, a vegetable with incredible olive oil is extraordinary.
 Great olive oil helps food develop flavor.
 It’s what makes a soffritto butter sweet, melt in the mouth and a pasta aglio e olio become a real dish even though it only has 2 ingredients.
 The oil matters.